-4. Multi-Factor Authentication (MFA)-
+4. Multi-Factor Authentication (MFA)

 Multi-Factor Authentication is a security enhancement that aims to address the vulnerabilities of the standard password-only approach.
 If one factor is compromised, the attacker must still go through another barrier to gain access to the target’s account.
-Typically, MFA has three factors including a combination of:
+Typically, multi-factor has three factors including a combination of:

 - Knowledge: This factor consists of the things you know like a password, PIN and answers to security questions.

 - Possession: Refers to things you must have in your possession in order to login such as a security token, badge, or smartphone for mobile authentication.

 - Inheritance: Indicated through bio-metrics that identify you like your fingerprint or voice recognition.